tnscorcoran/openshift-demos/README.md

 With each demonstration, we provide you with a brief description as well as the starting time in the video for that demo.
 In the sub-folders **_1-demos-setup_** and **_2-demos-execution_**, you'll find instructions to setup and run that demo.

 1. Load test demo - available at start of recording
-2. CICD demo - starts at minute/second 2/04
+2. CICD demo - starts at minute-second 2-04
+3. S2I - starts at minute-second 9-04
+4. Routes and Services Applied (API Gateway) - starts at minute-second 12-45
+5. Blue Green Deployments - starts at minute-second 17-15
+6. AB Testing - starts at minute-second 19-23
+7. Istio - starts at minute-second 22-15
+8. Fabric8 Maven Plugin - starts at minute-second 32-45

 ### Short demonstrations